-Following a series of stunning victories for Napoleon, only Britain remained in the fight against the French in 1807, protected for the time being by its vital naval victory at Trafalgar two years before.
+Following a series of stunning victories for Napoleon, only Britain remained in the fight against the French in 1807, protected – at least temporarily – by its vital naval victory at Trafalgar two years before.

 At that time, Napoleon’s empire covered most of Europe, and the British army – then largely composed of drunks, thieves and the unemployed – was considered far too small to pose much of a threat.
 But despite this, there was one part of the world where the British high command reckoned that its unloved and unfashionable army could be put to some use.

 Portugal had been a long-standing ally of Britain and was not compliant when Napoleon tried to force it into joining the continental blockade – an attempt to strangle Britain by denying it trade from Europe and its colonies.
 Faced with this resistance, Napoleon invaded Portugal in 1807 and then turned on its neighbour and former ally, Spain.

 When Spain fell in 1808, Napoleon placed his elder brother Joseph on the throne.
 But the struggle for Portugal was not yet done, and the young but ambitious General Arthur Wellesley was landed on its shores with a small army, going on to win two minor but morale-boosting victories against the invaders.

 There was little the British could do to halt the emperor’s response, however, and in one of his most brutally efficient campaigns, Napoleon arrived in Spain with his veteran army and crushed Spanish resistance before forcing the British – now commanded by Sir John Moore – to the sea.

 Only a heroic rearguard action – which cost Moore his life – stopped the Brtis’ complete annihilation at La Coruna, and the watching eyes of Europe concluded that Britain’s brief foray into a land war was over.
 The Emperor clearly thought the same, for he returned to Paris, considering the job to be done.